lbzfran/stdlib/README.md

 > size Arena on the user.

 > Since then, there's been different versions of this arena that I've continuously
-> iterated on (Credit to Handmade Hero), and it is now more robust, and now
+> iterated on (Credit to Handmade Hero and Ryan Fluery's article), and it is
-> allocates dynamically, and not requiring a fixed size component.
+> now more robust, and now allocates more space dynamically, and not
+> requiring a fixed size component.

 > The implementation also makes use of ZII, which is my first time applying it
 > in my code.
 Essentially, constructing the arena is simply done by initializing